2001 Singaporean general election: Background

 A seat in Jalan Besar GRC was vacated in 1999 following the conviction of People's Action Party (PAP) MP Choo Wee Khiang for cheating.
 However, no by-election was held, as the vacancy occurred within a group representation constituency (GRC).
 The responsibilities of Choo's division were instead redistributed among the remaining MPs in the GRC.
 Under Singapore law, a by-election can only be called in a GRC if all of its seats are vacated.
 The last instance of this occurring was the Marine Parade GRC by-election in 1992.

 Global situation

 The ruling PAP government led by prime minister Goh Chok Tong had initially planned to hold the election as scheduled in 2002.
 However, it was brought forward after Singapore experienced an economic slowdown linked to the lingering effects of the 1997 Asian financial crisis, the dot-com bubble and the early 2000s recession, which were further worsened by the September 11 attacks in the United States.
 The 2001 election had the shortest election period in Singapore's history, lasting only 17 days from the release of the electoral boundaries report and the certification of the registers of electors towards polling day.
 Seeking to renew his mandate swiftly, Goh aimed to secure public confidence amid the downturn.

+Effects of the September 11 attacks

+Earlier on 15 May, five months before the election, the legislature passed a bill to amend the Parliamentary Elections (Amendment) Act 2001, allowing voting in overseas for the first time.
+The 2001 elections could've marked the first time overseas voters are allowed to cast their ballots; however, Elections Department announced that the overseas voting and lunchtime rallies will both be cancelled per security concerns, though campaigning in the evening will not be affected.
+Additional security measures will also apply during campaigning and polling day.

-The election deposit was also raised sharply by S$5,000 from $8,000 to $13,000, marking one of the largest increases to date.
+As also a result of the economic shifts and inflation, the election deposit was raised sharply by S$5,000 from $8,000 to $13,000, marking one of the largest increases to date.
+The maximum amount for candidates in terms of campaigning expenses per voter was also raised from $2.50 to $3.